VERITAS: Verifying the Performance of AI-native Transceiver Actions in Base-Stations: Evaluations

+We test the trained NN on the unseen test set that is a combination of different ID and OOD transmitter speed classes, and visualize 2D projection of their corresponding feature vectors at Eb/N0 levels 0, 10 and 20 dB in Fig.~\ref{fig:clusters-speed}.
+As observed, all the ID and OOD classes form distinct clusters, even in lower Eb/N0 levels, as explained in Section~\ref{sec:eval-monitor-channel}.

-For numerical evaluation, similar to Section~\ref{sec:eval-monitor-channel}, we collect ID features for speeds 0, 1, and 2 m/s using the training set, and characterize each of the 512 dimensional clusters by a 512 dimensional center $c_j$, and a scalar radius $r_j$, using Algorithm~\ref{alg:cluster-characterizing}.
-We pass the test set that is a combination of unseen samples from ID and OOD classes through the trained encoder network and run the Algorithm~\ref{alg:ood} to detect OOD features.
-We measure OOD detection rate for different ID classes of 0, 1, and 2 m/s and different OOD classes of 3, 4, and 20 m/s and plot them in Fig.~\ref{fig:ood-acc-speed}, for different nearest neighbor parameter $K$ set as 5,10, and 15.
-We observe that for ID classes we achieve low OOD detection rate across different Eb/N0 levels which is desirable as it shows low false positive rate.
-We see that increasing $K$ from 5 to 15 reduces the average OOD detection rate from 10\% to 2\%, from 9\% to 3\%, and from 13\% to 5\% for ID classes of 0, 1, and 2 m/s, respectively.
-For OOD speeds of 4 and 20 m/s we observe high OOD detection of 97\%+ averaged over all Eb/N0 levels, for different $K$ values.
-However, for the near OOD speed of 3 m/s, the OOD detection rate does not achieve higher than 47\% with varying the $K$ value.
-This phenomenon is expected as the 3 m/s OOD cluster in Fig.~\ref{fig:clusters-speed} is located right next to the 2 m/s ID cluster, and without distinct colors these two clusters might not be visually separable.
-Therefore, it is expected that OOD samples of 3 m/s are sometimes mistaken for the ID sample of 2 m/s, which decreases the OOD detection rate for 3 m/s.
-However, this does not create a problem in VERITAS as the DeepRx model trained on a specific training speed range can still maintain its superior performance over TradRx, if it is tested on speeds 1 m/s higher than the training range (see Table~\ref{tab:drop}).
+Fig.~\ref{fig:ood-acc-speed} shows OOD detection rate for different ID and OOD transmitter speed classes for nearest neighbor $K$ set as 5, 10, and 15.
+We observe low OOD detection rate for ID classes 0, 1, and 2 m/s across different Eb/N0 levels, which is desirable as it shows low false positive rate.
+We see that increasing $K$ from 5 to 15 reduces the average OOD detection rate from 10\% to 3\%, from 11\% to 3\%, and from 12\% to 4\% for ID classes 0, 1, and 2 m/s, respectively.
+For OOD classes 3, 4, and 20 m/s we observe high OOD detection rate of 98\%+ averaged over all Eb/N0 levels for different $K$ values, which is desirable as it shows high true positive rate.

+Fig.~\ref{fig:speed-lambda-sensitivity} shows OOD detection rate vs. $\lambda$ for different transmitter speed classes at Eb/N0 levels 0, 10, and 20 dB.
+The trend is similar to Fig.~\ref{fig:channel-lambda-sensitivity} in except that OOD detection rate decreases for true OOD classes after a certain $\lambda$ threshold.
+The implication is when cluster radius increases there is a higher chance that more OOD samples fall inside the cluster and are flagged as ID.